-Nkuku source wood from mango trees that are initially grown for their fruit and only once they have stopped producing is the tree then cut down for the wood.
+Nkuku source the wood from mango trees that are initially grown for their fruit and only once they have stopped producing the tree is then cut down for the wood.
 This method allows farmers to plant more trees and provides them with a supplementary income.
 The wood is then used to create a range of striking home accessories, from trays and photo frames to chopping boards.

 From the carpenters of Devon to the basket weavers in Vietnam, Nkuku are passionate about celebrating the personalities, experience and knowledge of the artisans they work with.
 Although it can be easy to overlook the handmade touches, the time and effort invested in an artisan product, Nkuku encourage the user to stop for a moment and truly appreciate the handcrafted nature of their products.
-From counting the number of drops on painted tableware to running a hand across the smooth organic shape of hand-blown glassware, the appreciation of the passion that has gone into creating each piece will sink in and you’ll find yourself unable to resist.
+From counting the number of drops on painted dinnerware to running a hand across the smooth organic shape of hand-blown glassware, the appreciation of the passion that has gone into creating each piece will sink in and you’ll find yourself unable to resist.